 session.updateorresponse.createwith atoolsentry whosetypeismcp. - The server begins importing tools and emits

-mcp_list_tools.in_progress. - While listing is still in progress, the model cannot call a tool that has not been loaded yet.
+mcp_list_tools.in_progress. - While listing is still in progress, the model can’t call a tool that hasn’t loaded yet.
 If you want to wait before starting a turn that depends on those tools, listen for

 mcp_list_tools.completed.
 Theconversation.item.doneevent whoseitem.typeismcp_list_toolsshows which tool names were actually imported.
 If import fails, you will receivemcp_list_tools.failed. - The user speaks or sends text, and a response is created, either by your client or automatically by the session configuration.